 Individuals with Certain Diseases

-There are many health conditions that can cause or exacerbate low vitamin D levels or vitamin D deficiency.
+There are many health conditions that can cause or exacerbate low vitamin D levels or vitamin D deficiency, or that are correlated with low levels, including cardiovascular disease, cancer, hypertension, and obesity.
 Digestive ailments like inflammatory bowel disease or celiac disease that impair nutrient absorption often affect the body’s ability to absorb dietary sources of vitamin D. It’s also common for people with digestive conditions to follow a diet that may not consistently provide the full spectrum of nutrients their body requires.
 Additionally, diseases that affect the liver can lead to low vitamin D levels.

 Remedies for Vitamin D Deficiency